avlis/datacopy/README.md

 - parallel_writers: how many processes are launched to process the queue and to write to database. default 1.

-- regexes: can be a placeholder/value, but if first char is @, reads placeolders values from a file
+- regexes: can be a placeholder/value, but if first char is @, reads placeolders values from a file, tab delimited

-- insert_cols: can be a list of columns to build the insert statement (comma separated), or:
+- insert_cols: can be a list of columns to build the insert statement (comma delimited), or:
     - @: build from source query column names (default option)
-    - @l: build from source, lowering
+    - @l: build from source, lowering case
-    - @u: build from source, upping
+    - @u: build from source, upping case
     - anything else: comma delimited list of column names.

-- ignore_cols: can be a list of column names, separated by comma. only used it the query field does not have a select statement, only a table name.
+- ignore_cols: a list of column names, separated by comma. only used it the query field does not have a select statement, just a table name.